SuryaTeja-N/Monitoring-Solar-Power-System-Performance/README.md

 ## Acknowledgements

  - I would like to share success of implementing this idea with my inmate [Sai Swaroop](https://www.linkedin.com/in/saiswaroop-natukula-436bbb18a/) for his perpetual support and contributions.
- - We would like to express our sincere and deep sense of gratitude to our Project Guide [Mr. L. JEGAN ANTONY MARCILIN]() M.Tech for his valuable guidance, suggestions and constant encouragement paved way for the successful completion of set-up.
+ - And i like to express my sincere and deep sense of gratitude to my Guide [Mr. L. JEGAN ANTONY MARCILIN]() M.Tech for his valuable guidance, suggestions and constant encouragement paved way for the successful completion of set-up.